-The set of axioms of the next theory $\mathcal{T}h_2$ consists of formulas 1 - 9 and two formulas defining the operation of multiplication.
+Definition 5.1.
+The set of axioms of the next theory Th_2 consists of formulas 1 - 9 and two formulas 11, 12 that define the operation of multiplication.
 Moreover, the set of axioms contains all the formulas built in accordance with scheme of induction, scheme of induction: